 Mukagahima intends to use her business to solve social issues like youth unemployment, rural farmers’ development and the shortage of food supply.

 Apart from creating employment, Mukagahima helps farmers to negotiate better prices for their crops.
 She currently works with two cooperatives that grow pumpkins.
 One cooperative is in her hometown, Muhanga, while the other is in the eastern province of Rwanda.
 Mukagahima is the president of both cooperatives.
-She provides the farmers with free pumpkin seeds and in return, the farmers assure her of a steady supply of pumpkin for processing, at a low cost.
+She provides the farmers with free pumpkin seeds and in return, the farmers assure her of a steady supply of pumpkins for processing.

 “The good thing about pumpkins is that they are not seasonal.
 They grow after six months and keep growing for the next six months without planting a fresh seed,” says Mukagahima.